Pecnut/course-intro-to-cpp/README.md

 * Compile and run, remembering to include all files in the compile command.
 * The header file is also a good place to put constants you want to have pre-defined in all of the files in your project.

+## Part 3.
+Classes and preparing for real science

 ### 12. Classes
 Classes are one of the main things that separate C++ from C. Classes are ways for us to set up objects that have properties and functions which are particular to that type of object.